Greek Dip with Tomatoes and Feta

 What tomatoes should you use for the Greek Dip?

-I think this recipe will always be best with garden-ripe summer tomatoes, and that’s what I use when I make it.
+Of course this recipe will always be best with garden-ripe summer tomatoes.
 But if you don’t have access to garden tomatoes, tomatoes-on-the-vine from the grocery store will give pretty good results.
-(I always smell the store-bought tomatoes to see if they have that “fresh tomato” smell.
+(I always smell the store-bought tomatoes before I buy them to see if they have that “fresh tomato” smell!)

 What Pita Bread did I serve it with the Greek Dip?

-There are a number of tasty things you could eat this with, but I used my favorite low-carb pita bread and it was perfect with the Greek Dip!
-I think it would be delicious with slices of cucumber, thinly-sliced jicama, or sweet mini-pepper scoops if you want even fewer carbs.
+There are a number of tasty things you could eat this with this, but I used my favorite low-carb pita bread and it was perfect with the Greek Dip!
+I also think it will be delicious with slices of cucumber, thinly-sliced jicama, or sweet mini-pepper scoops if you want even fewer carbs.

 How to make Greek Dip with Tomatoes and Feta: